linroger/FinanceCompendium/IV. Fixed Income/Analysis of Fixed Income Securities Full/Chapter 09 Exchange Traded Derivatives.md

 Lastly is the daily normal day time window when both futures and bonds are traded.
 In this window, there is no possibility of arbitrage as one can easily buy or sell bonds (and reverse in futures) should any discrepancies exist.
 This is known as the accrued-interest timing option for the sake of the possibility of any discrepancy in two accrued interests.
 Other than liquidity, this option has no real economic value.

-# 9.3 Valuation of T Bond Futures
+## 9.3 Valuation of T Bond Futures

-In this section, I shall demonstrate in details how each method of valuation (i.e. computing futures price) is carried out.
+In this section, I shall demonstrate in detail how each method of valuation (i.e. computing futures price) is carried out.
 We first must notice that futures price is not the price of the futures contract, but rather the price to be paid in the future in order to exchange for the underlying asset (in our case a Treasury bond).

 The classical risk-neutral pricing theory states that the futures price is the risk-neutral expectation of future asset price as: